 We have several large customers that account for a significant portion of our sales.
-Our top ten customers accounted for 42%, 42% and 45% of our sales during fiscal years 2008, 2007 and 2006, respectively, with our largest customer accounting for 9% of our sales in 2008 and 8% in 2007 and 2006.
+Our top ten customers accounted for 43%, 42% and 42% of our sales during fiscal years 2009, 2008 and 2007, respectively, with our largest customer accounting for 9% of our sales in 2009, 9% in 2008 and 8% in 2007.
 Three of the ten customers are food distributors who sell our product to many end users.
 The loss of one or more of our large customers could adversely affect our results of operations.
 These customers typically do not enter into long-term contracts and make purchase decisions based on a combination of price, product quality, consumer demand and customer service performance.
 If our sales to one or more of these customers are reduced, this reduction may adversely affect our business.
 If receivables from one or more of these customers become uncollectible, our operating income would be adversely impacted.